Lavinia Williams and Katherine Dunham

 Between seasons at New York City Ballet, Arthur Mitchell taught ballet at several schools, including the Katherine Dunham School.
 Katherine Dunham was a choreographer and founder of the Dunham technique, and she co-founded several companies before opening her own school, where Mitchell and others were guest teachers.

-Katherine Dunham, Legendary dancer, choreographer and anthropologist, Katherine Dunham was born on June 22, 1909 in Chicago, to an African American father and a French Canadian mother.
-She sang in her local Methodist Church in Joliet; but for a financial crisis at her church, she might never have sung anything but gospel songs.
+Legendary dancer, choreographer and anthropologist Katherine Dunham was born on June 22, 1909 in Chicago to an African American father and a French Canadian mother.
+She sang in her local Methodist Church in Joliet, but if there hadn’t been a financial crisis at her church, she might never have sung anything but gospel songs.
 At age eight, she amazed and scandalized the elders of her church by doing a performance of decidedly non-religious songs at a cabaret party, in order to raise money.
 She never thought about a career in dance.
-Instead, she consented to her family’s wish that she become a teacher and followed her brother, Albert Dunham Jr. to the University of Chicago, where she became one of the first African American women to attend this University and earned bachelor, masters and doctoral degrees in anthropology.
+Instead, she consented to her family’s wish that she become a teacher and followed her brother, Albert Dunham Jr., to the University of Chicago, where she became one of the first African American women to attend this university and earned bachelor, master’s and doctoral degrees in anthropology.

 She returned to the United States informed by new methods of movement and expression.
-Her presentation included photos, films, writings and her own demonstration which was an innovation in itself.
-She then created the Dunham Technique that transformed the world of dance.
+She later created the Dunham Technique that transformed the world of dance.

 In 1931, Miss Dunham met one of America’s most highly regarded theatrical designers, John Pratt, forming a powerful personal and creative team that lasted until his death in the 1986.
-They married in 1949 to adopt their daughter, Marie-Christine, an 18 month-old French child.
+They married in 1949 and adopted a daughter, Marie-Christine, an 18-month-old French child.

 Her mastery of body movement was considered “phenomenal.”
 She was hailed for her smooth and fluent choreography and dominated a stage with what has been described as “an unmitigated radiant force providing beauty with a feminine touch full of variety and nuance.”
-The impact of the Dunham show on the European post war generation was fantastic.
-They had never been exposed to anything so culturally different, and with such a power of total involvement.
+The impact of Dunham’s show on the European post-war generation was fantastic.
+They had never been exposed to anything so culturally different and with such a power of total involvement.
 It was much more than the enthusiastic reaction to a brilliant theatrical experience.
-It was an exposure to a different culture, and to a sense of magic and of beauty they knew nothing about.
+It was an exposure to a different culture and to a sense of magic and of beauty they knew nothing about.

-Katherine Dunham also appeared in several films: Carnaval of Rythms (1939), including Star Spangled Rhythm (1942), Stormy Weather (1943), Casbah (1948), Botta e Risposta 1950 Italy – Musica en la Noche 1955 Mexico – Liebes Sender (1954) Germany – Mambo, (1954), Italy – Karaibishe Rythmen (1960) Vienna.
-She also choreographed, without appearing: Pardon my Sarong, 1942, USA- Green Mansion, 1958, USA – The Bible, 1964 (by John Houston, shot in Rome).
-In 1962 Katherine Dunham and her company appeared in Bamboche, the three-act revue that first introduced to America the dancers of Morocco, who appeared with the consent of King Hassan II.
+Dunham also appeared in several films: Carnaval of Rhythms (1939), Star Spangled Rhythm (1942), Stormy Weather (1943), Casbah (1948), and more.
+She also choreographed, without appearing in, Pardon My Sarong (1942), Green Mansion (1958), and The Bible (1964).
+In 1962, Dunham and her company appeared in Bamboche, the three-act revue that first introduced to America the dancers of Morocco, who appeared with the consent of King Hassan II.

-Dunham choreographed Aida in 1963 at the Met, and continued to secure her place in artistic history by becoming the first African American to choreograph for the Metropolitan Opera.
-She also made several recordings for the Decca label of songs that were in the show.
-The last time the Dunham Company performed was in 1965 at the Apollo theatre.
+Dunham choreographed Aida in 1963 at the Met and continued to secure her place in artistic history by becoming the first African American to choreograph for the Metropolitan Opera.
+The last time the Dunham Company performed was in 1965 at the Apollo Theatre.

 In 1965 Miss Dunham was invited to be an Artist in Residence at Southern Illinois University in Carbondale.
-While there she directed a production of Faust and established a dance anthropology program at SIU in Edwardsville.
-In 1966, President Leopold Sedar Senghor invited Miss Dunham to come to Dakar for the famous ‘Festival des Arts Nègres’ and to serve as Director of the ‘Ballet National’ and consultant for the year.
+While there, she directed a production of Faust and established a dance anthropology program at SIU in Edwardsville.
+In 1966, President Leopold Sedar Senghor invited Miss Dunham to come to Dakar for the famous “Festival des Arts Nègres” and to serve as director of the “Ballet National” and consultant for the year.
 The following year, Dunham created “The Performing Arts Training Center” and the Dunham Dynamic Museum in East St. Louis, Illinois.
-In 1972 she choreographed and directed Scott Joplin’s opera Treemonisha at Wolftrap that played in Washington, Atlanta and St. Louis.
+In 1972 she choreographed and directed Scott Joplin’s opera Treemonisha at Wolftrap; the production played in Washington, Atlanta, and St. Louis.

 By that time, she was considered a living, breathing, historical institution in and of herself.
 Throughout her distinguished career, Katherine Dunham earned numerous honorary doctorates, awards and honors.
-Among the list are: the Presidential Medal of Arts, The Kennedy Center Honors with Frank Sinatra, Jimmy Stewart, Elia Kazan and Virgil Thompson, the plaque d’Honneur Haitian-American Chamber of Commerce Award, French Legion of Honor, Southern Cross of Brazil, Grand Cross of Haiti, NAACP Lifetime Achievement Award, The Albert Schweitzer Music Award at Carnegie Hall, Lincoln Academy Laureate, and the Urban Leagues’ Lifetime Achievement Award.
+Among the list are: the Presidential Medal of Arts, a Kennedy Center Honor, the plaque d’Honneur Haitian-American Chamber of Commerce Award, French Legion of Honor, Southern Cross of Brazil, Grand Cross of Haiti, NAACP Lifetime Achievement Award, The Albert Schweitzer Music Award at Carnegie Hall, Lincoln Academy Laureate, and the Urban League’s Lifetime Achievement Award.
 Miss Dunham’s recognitions also include a star on the St. Louis Walk of Fame, inclusion in the book I Have a Dream, and the Women’s International Center’s Living Legacy Award.
-In her final years, she received an Honorary Degree in Fine Arts from Harvard and Jacobs Pillow gave a special Tribute to Katherine Dunham for her 93rd birthday.
-In 2000 Katherine Dunham was named America’s irreplaceable Dance Treasure.
+In her final years, she received an Honorary Degree in Fine Arts from Harvard, and Jacob’s Pillow gave a special tribute to Dunham for her 93rd birthday.
+In 2000, Dunham was named America’s irreplaceable dance treasure.
 The living Dunham tradition has persisted.
 She was a woman far ahead of her time.
-Her technique was “a way of life”.
+Her technique was “a way of life.”